This isn't just a product

 Brgy.
 Gabi, Carles, Iloilo

-Visiting the island of Carles, Iloilo, we were informed by its local government of the challenges their constituents face living in rural islands in the country.
+While visiting the island of Carles in Iloilo, the local government shared with us the challenges their constituents face in living on rural islands in the Philippines.

 People of Calayan